 For Each action

-For Each actions performs an action (or a set of actions), actions included within ForEach border, for each element of a list.
+For Each actions performs an action (or a set of actions), actions included within ForEach border.
 For Each action enables you to step through lists and iterate through the data and process each information (row) individually.

 The elements of a list can be referenced in the action(s) within border by creating and using a local variable (iterator).